jrdh/blorp/README.md

 Uses redis and Python's asyncio module.

 ## Todo
-- call blocking functions from registered on_* callbacks
 - tidy (~)
 - tests
 - threadsafety of blorp.websockets set (in fact most of it)